amandaguglieri/hackinglife/docs/active-directory-ldap.md

 **ADSI**

 Active Directory Service Interfaces (ADSI) is a set of COM interfaces used to access the features of directory services from different network providers.
 ADSI is used in a distributed computing environment to present a single set of directory service interfaces for managing network resources.
 Administrators and developers can use ADSI services to enumerate and manage the resources in a directory service, no matter which network environment contains the resource.
 ADSI enables common administrative tasks, such as adding new users, managing printers, and locating resources in a distributed computing environment.

+**CIM**
+The Common Information Model (CIM) is the **Distributed Management Task Force** (DMTF) standard [[DSP0004](https://www.dmtf.org/dsp/DSP0004)] for describing the structure and behavior of managed resources such as storage, network, or software components.
+One way to describe CIM is to say that it allows multiple parties to exchange management information about these managed elements.
+However, this falls short of fully capturing CIM's ability not only to describe these managed elements and the management information, but also to actively control and manage them.
+By using a common model of information, management software can be written once and work with many implementations of the common model without complex and costly conversion operations or loss of information.

 **DIT**